PWrInSpace/PoliWebsite/README.md

 ## Deployments
 - from develop to GitHub Pgaes on every push to develop
-- form main to production on every push to main
+- from main to production on every push to main